B3ngineering/dd-object-detection/README.md

 ```bash
 python src/main.py SOURCE --multi-model
 ```
 where src is the path of an mp4 file OR 0 for the user's webcam.
-The --multi-model flag specifies model fusion.s
+The --multi-model flag specifies model fusion.

 ## Video Stream